Back to Dealfront DigestSales

 • Brand consideration

-Fortunately, you can use many online tracking and automation tools to measure your success with the above metrics, including the following:
+Fortunately, you can use many online tracking and automation tools to measure your success with the above metrics, including the following.

 Although you have to pay a subscription fee to enjoy all the features of most tracking tools, you can also achieve a lot using a free tool like Google Analytics.